 - whether operations such as dithering, target acquisition, mosaicking, etc., are required, encouraged, or not permitted for that mode;

 - whether you should consider using a subarray for your observations;

 - whether your chosen mode is multi-phase, e.g., the NIRSpec multi-object spectroscopy mode may require NIRCam pre-imaging to obtain high quality astrometry for your target list.

-- Also, many additional proposal training resources and useful examples are available in the Workshop in a Box materials, which originated as part of the Nov.
-2019 JWST Master Class and were used in numerous proposal planning workshops.
+- Many additional proposal training resources and useful examples are available in the Workshop in a Box materials, which originated as part of the November 2019 JWST Master Class and were used in numerous proposal planning workshops.

 Determine if your targets can be observed